JonJagger/cyber-dojo/readme.txt

   must contain a method called parse_cassert() and will be called to parse the output of running the tests via the cyberdojo.sh shell file.

-There is one parameter that can be specified in a manifest.rb file as part of the inspected ruby object:
+There is one more parameter that can be specified in a manifest.rb file as part of the inspected ruby object:

 {